SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-gulshan.md

 ## How I will successfully complete the project:

-This project interest me a lot and also fits my current skill sets.
+This project interests me a lot and also fits my current skill sets.
 Also, I have worked on projects which have strict deadlines and high dependencies on other teammates' progress.
 This makes me confident of completing this project efficiently and smoothly.

-Regularity in work and update mentors about work till date is very important for any projects and i will definitely follow these guidelines for my project.
-I will also seek guidance if I am stuck at a particular problem.
-I will make Pull request of code regularly so that the mentors can keep track of my progress.
-Also I will try to make the commit messages and documentation clear and concise to help anyone who works with the code in the future.
+Regularity in work and update mentors about work till date is very important for any projects and I will definitely follow these guidelines for my project.
+I will also seek guidance if I am stuck at on particular problem.
+I will make Pull request regularly so that the mentors can keep track of my progress.
+Also, I will try to make the commit messages and documentation clear and concise to help anyone who works with the code in the future.

-For a better idea of my approach,  i  will spend time on the project before the coding period starts so that i can hit the  ground running as soon as the coding period starts.
+For a better idea of my approach,  I will spend time on the project before the coding period starts so that I can hit the ground running as soon as the coding period starts.

 Even after the project ends, I will be available if anyone has any questions regarding my code.